 At OrthoSC, our experts apply their medical knowledge and skills to treating you and your hand or wrist issue.
 They are dedicated to providing each patient with specialized orthopedic care and are equipped with the most advanced resources, which allows your specialist to focus exclusively on diagnosing and treating your hand pain.

 Our board-certified and fellowship-trained hand surgeons, Dr. David Everman, Dr. J. Christopher Gayton, Dr. Robert Leak, and Dr. Andrew Putman, are highly skilled in their respected field of evaluating and treating hand injuries and conditions.
 A core component of their care is ensuring that every patient is educated about the pain-relieving treatment options that are available to them.
 Our doctors also consult with their patients, offering suggestions, listening to questions, and helping them decide which course to take.
 Finally, be assured that our hand specialists are committed to pursuing nonsurgical options first, such as physical therapy, anti-inflammatory medications, or injections.
 At the same time, our hand surgeons will recommend surgery if they believe that is the best option to restore proper function.
 Regardless of the treatment you ultimately receive for your hand or wrist pain, our doctors will make sure to educate you about your condition, treatment options, and what you can expect afterward.

 Having questions or concerns about your hand issue is normal.
-Schedule an appointment with one of our experienced hand surgeons by calling us at (843) 353-3460 or requesting an appointment online or calling one of our four locations: Carolina Forest, Conway, Murrells Inlet, or Carolina Forest – Satellite.
+Schedule an appointment with one of our experienced hand surgeons by requesting an appointment online or calling one of our four locations: Carolina Forest, Conway, Murrells Inlet, or Carolina Forest – Satellite.
 We’re ready to help restore you to better health.